nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the student list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Adding an Emergency contact's name : `addEcName`

-Adds an emergency contact's name to the specified person in the address book.
+Adds an emergency contact's name to the specified person in the student list.

 Format: `addEcName INDEX en/[ECNAME]`